JoshCheek/surrogate/Readme.md

 error messages.
 Surrogate addresses this by endowing your objects with common things that most mocks need.
 Currently it is only integrated with RSpec.

-This codebase should be considered highly volatile until 1.0 release.
+This codebase should be considered volatile until 1.0 release.
 The outer interface should be fairly stable, with each 0.a.b version having backwards compatibility for any changes to b (ie only refactorings and new features), and possible interface changes (though probably minimal) for changes to a.
 Depending on the internals of the code (anything not shown in the readme) is